luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

     > **!
 NOTE:**
     >
     > Please open designer before you do following steps if you never opened designer in your workspace before.
-This is to make sure the needed data type is registered to the workspace and then you can register components successfully to workspace.
+This is to make sure the needed data type is registered to the workspace and then you can registered components successfully to workspace.

 1. Add **&flight=cm** at end of the URL of your workspace to enable components feature.
 You will see **Modules** tab under Assests blade on the left navigation area.